Chart Color Schemes

 Nedlands - Dalkeith - Crawley's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results across Nedlands - Dalkeith - Crawley, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 91% of the total population (20,050 people), compared to 87.5% across Greater Perth and the national average of 55.3%.
-The most common medical conditions in the area are mental health issues and asthma, impacting 6.7% and 6.3% of residents respectively.
+Health outcomes data shows excellent results across Nedlands-Dalkeith-Crawley with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is exceptionally high at approximately 91% of the total population (20,050 people), compared to 87.5% across Greater Perth and a national average of 55.3%.
+Mental health issues and asthma were found to be the most common medical conditions in the area, impacting 6.7 and 6.3% of residents respectively, while 74.2% declared themselves completely clear of medical ailments, similar to the 74.2% across Greater Perth.

-A total of 74.2% of residents declare themselves completely clear of medical ailments, similar to Greater Perth's figure of 74.2%.
-The area has 18.8% of residents aged 65 and over (4,126 people), lower than Greater Perth's 21.5%.
-Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.
+The area has 18.8% of residents aged 65 and over (4,126 people), lower than the 21.5% in Greater Perth.
+Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health